 Asparagus Hummus Served with Dukkah Spiced Pita Chips

-A new twist on hummus -- a combination of the brilliant green dip and fragrant, earthy spiced pita chips.
+This recipe for asparagus hummus is new twist on a party favorite -- a combination of the brilliant green dip and fragrant, earthy spiced pita chips.

 Watch here: Making Asparagus Hummus

 - 2 cups fresh asparagus, cut into 1-inch pieces

 - 1 15-1/2-ounce can chickpeas (garbanzo beans), drained and well rinsed

 - 2 tablespoons tahini (sesame paste)

 - 2 tablespoons fresh lemon juice

 - Kosher or sea salt and freshly ground white pepper